VictorRodriguez/hobbies/cloud/specifications/multi-os-2004415-architecture.rst

 deployment
 - The selection of the host OS and the container OS is independent
 - The default operating system to build will be CentOS / RHEL.
-- The build system will use the Linux distribution build systems toensure the distribution is consistent
+- The build system will use the Linux distribution build systems to ensure the distribution is consistent
 - The nightly build will use the same mechanisms and the developer build to ensure consistent build output.
-- Proper documentation to the developer documentation as : STX Developer’s Guide
+- Proper documentation to the developer documentation as STX Developer’s Guide
-- Developer workflow with multi OS will be minimized.
+- Developer workflow with multi-OS will be minimized.
 - The definition of how a package is built for a specific Linux distribution will be separated from the actual source code to simplify the addition of other Linux distributions.

-In orer to achieve these goals, this specification proposes a step-wise approach with a number of additional specification that will break down the steps outlined below:
+In order to achieve these goals, this specification proposes a step-wise approach with a number of an additional specification that will break down the steps outlined below:

 Reorganize the STX Flock source, a specification will be created to detail the implementation.
-The source and build specific metadata should be separated to allow for better workflow, this would include creating gits for each flock service sub-component, adding appropriate infrastructure tooling to these sub-components, such as autotools.
-Autotools provides a mechanism to generate OS specific makefiles, setup.py based on templates and ensures the correct buildtime dependencies are in place.
+The source and build specific metadata should be separated to allow for better workflow, this would include creating gits for each flock service sub-component, adding appropriate infrastructure tooling to these sub-components, such as Autotools.
+Autotools provides a mechanism to generate OS-specific makefiles, setup.py based on templates and ensures the correct build-time dependencies are in place.
 The "Source Reorg" specification will detail the proposed directory layout and tools and build targets.
 Initially, the StarlingX flock could be built manually and installed based on this new layout.

-Reorganize the StarlingX Integration and packaging repository: specification to organize the build managment code for multiple operating systems.This specification coudl explain how the patches and spec files coudl be re organized inside the stx-integ repository.
+Reorganize the StarlingX Integration and packaging repository: specification to organize the build management code for multiple operating systems.
+This specification could explain how the patches and spec files could be reorganized inside the stx-integ repository.

 The next specification would the "Dependency Generator" specification, which would spell out how the dependencies could be generated for multiple packaging